Echt (band)

 Echt was a German pop band from Flensburg active from 1997 to 2002.
-Their second album Freischwimmer charted as no. 1 in the German album charts in 1999.
+Their second album, Freischwimmer, charted as no. 1 in the German album charts in 1999.

 Career

 The group, whose five members were born between 1980 and 1982, started out as a school band at the Kurt-Tucholsky-Schule in Flensburg in 1994.
 Since 1996, they were managed by Jonas Schäfer, who organised a first record deal.
-The self-titled debut album "Echt" became a success in 1998 and reached number 5 in the German album charts.
+The self-titled debut album, Echt, became a success in 1998 and reached number 5 in the German album charts.

-Their greatest success came in 1999 with the second album "Freischwimmer", which topped the German album charts for two weeks and overall stayed in the album charts for 47 weeks.
+Their greatest success came in 1999 with the second album, Freischwimmer, which topped the German album charts for two weeks and overall stayed in the album charts for 47 weeks.
 The singles "Du trägst keine Liebe in dir" and "Weinst du" also reached the Top Ten of the German single charts.
 In 2000, they covered Rio Reiser's song "Junimond" for the soundtrack of the film Crazy and reached no. 12 in the German single charts.

 Echt had the image of a boy band with a large teenage female following and was heavily promoted by teenage media.
 At the same time, the group was hesitant about this image and pointed out to their organic background as a school band in contrast to manufactured boy bands of that time.
-While they had written some songs on their first two albums, they decided to write their third album "Recorder" by themselves.
+While they had written some songs on their first two albums, they decided to write their third album, Recorder, by themselves.
 Despite some good reviews, "Recorder" met with disappointing sales and alienated large parts of the teenage media and fanbase at the time of its release in 2001.

 Disbanding and further developments

-With declining success and unsure about their further musical developement, Echt decided to disband in 2002 and the former band members went on to different careers.
+With declining success and unsure about their further musical development, Echt decided to disband in 2002 and the former band members went on to different careers.
 In 2011, Echt reunited on stage for a one-time performance at a memorial concert for the late artist Walter Welke.

 In 2023, former Echt singer Kim Frank made a rare singing appearance in the ZDF show ZDF Magazin Royale and sang a medley of Echt's greatest hits.
 Shortly afterwards, the three-part documentary ECHT – Unsere Jugend was released, directed by and from the perspective of Kim Frank, telling the story of the band.
 The documentary was based on around 250 hours of raw footage filmed by the band members and close friends during the band's existence.
 In an interview on the occasion of the documentary's release, Frank explained that the band members were still good friends, but that there were no plans for a reunion of Echt.